-Underwriting success can be judged by the difference between payments received, claims paid and the costs of administration.
-Underwriting is effective if the payments received are greater than the claims paid and administration expenses.
+Underwriting success can be judged by the difference between payments received and claims paid.
+Underwriting is effective if the payments received are greater than the claims paid.
 We look first at payments received and claims.
 Table 2 shows payments and claims for the three products described earlier (Income Protection (IP), With-Profits (WP) or Unit Linked (UL)).
 Reinsurance is included and is explained a little later.